Hello – welcome to this About Jon page.

 I am an Assistant Professor of Political Science in the School of American and Global Studies at South Dakota State University.
 I currently teach Introduction to American Government, State & Local Government, Civics, and Public Administration.

-And, I serve the Huether Public Service Academy – creating opportunities for students to thrive in public sector work.
+I earned a Ph.D. in Public Policy from Oregon State University, where my research focused on how storytelling shapes U.S. space-defense institutions.
 Along the way, I’ve interned at NASA Headquarters with the History Department, and worked with Oregon’s Metro Regional Government to improve legislative processes and train staff in continuous process improvement.

 When I’m not working, you’ll find me exploring new places, caring for aquatic pets and plants, or playing tabletop RPGs and cozy video games.